 Love him like I wanna love him.
 It’s gotta be love.
 Why else would I risk it all by bringing him home?
 He’s so respectful of me, calls when he says he’s gonna call, shows when he says he’ll be there.
 Dude is a dreamboat.
 I called him that and he was like, What?

 “Dreamboat.
 Don’t you know what that means?”
 We had already had sex a couple of times and I was feeling that thrilling high from skin and sweat and slick sweetness.

 “What is this?” he blinked his sleepy, almond-shaped eyes and slid his hand over my cheek.

-“Je t’aime mamacita.”
-I had to laugh at that because of the time when I was walking toward him on campus, one of the hoodrats who thinks he’s all that tried to get my attention, calling out, “Ay, mamacita, dame un pedacito.”
-Which made me turn my head to laugh in his face which led to him saying “Bitch, why you do me like that?”
-Which led to Vital, who’s not built but impressive because he’s tall, getting up in dude’s face ‘til he backed off.
+“Je t’aime, mamacita.”
+I had to laugh at that because of the time when I was walking toward him on campus, and one of the hoodrats who thinks he’s all that tried to get my attention, calling out, “Ay, mamacita, dame un pedacito.”
+Which made me turn my head to laugh in his face, which led to him saying, “Bitch, why you do me like that?”
+Which led to Vital, who’s not built but impressive because he’s tall, getting up in dude’s face till he backed off.
 I guess if his boys were around it mighta turned out ugly.
-But right now I have this great guy, black like an azabache, telling me, he loves me, in freaking French, no less.
+But right now I have this great guy, black like an azabache, telling me he loves me, in freaking French, no less.

 What I’m supposed to do?
 So I repeat but add my own twist.
 “Te quiero papi chulo.”